shandesa/KFLab/mnist/README_GKE.md

-This tutorial contains instructions to build an **end to end kubeflow app** on a native Kubernetes cluster(non-cloud) with minimal prerequisites.
+This tutorial contains instructions to build an **end to end kubeflow app** on a GKE cluster with minimal prerequisites.
 The mnist model is trained and served from a NFS mount.
 This example is intended for beginners with zero/minimal experience in kubeflow.

 This tutorial demonstrates